 From Mahabalipuram we go to the Chennai... took a flight and Fly away with lots of memories of beautiful places and found some peace in south region...South is the best place to visit with family friends or solo(Very Safe Region) Here one thing is common if you go anywhere you will find something beautiful...

 285 Kms from Jammalamadugu

 A fascinating blend of the Hindu and Muslim cultures, every frame of Hyderabad - the joint capital of Andhra Pradesh and Telangana, pulsates with vivid heritage.
 The metropolitan section of the city comprises of the hilltop Golconda, the modern city of Secunderabad and the old city of Hyderabad which are separated by an artificial lake - Hussain Sagar.
 On the western end lies the Hi-Tech city or the cyber hub of the city.
-One of the main attractions of the old city of Hyderabad are its frantic bazaars swarming with chai and spice traders.
+One of the main attractions of the old Hyderabad city are its frantic bazaars swarming with chai and spice traders.
+This is a major contributing factor to Hyderabad’s tourism.
 Among the other places to visit in the city, the iconic Charminar built in 1591 to commemorate Hyderabad’s founding, the opulent Chowmahalla palace and one of the world’s largest mosques - the Mecca Masjid are the most popular.
 The art enthusiasts could head to the Kalakriti and Birla art galleries.
 As one of the must-dos in the city, plan a day trip to the Ramoji Film City (Telangana’s film industry - Tollywood).
-Also, no trip to Hyderabad will ever be complete without the delectable trifecta of Irani chai, Osmania biscuits and the quintessential biryani.
+Also, no trip to Hyderabad city will ever be complete without the delectable trifecta of Irani chai, Osmania biscuits and the quintessential biryani.
 Read More

 221 Kms from Jammalamadugu